DenverD12/comp0035-cw-i-DenverD12/coursework1/data.md

 ```
 print("\nTail - last 5 rows\n", df_arrivals.tail(5))
 ```
-The last 5 rows were displayed to mostly see if the "Indicator Name" and "Indicator Code" contained the exact same values per column respectively and this held true so it could be possible to assume both whole columns may contain the same indicators throughout (per column).
+The last 5 rows were displayed to mostly see if the "Indicator Name" and "Indicator Code" contained the exact same values per column respectively.
+From the output, this held true as both values could be seen repeated in the tail so it could be possible to assume both whole columns may contain the same indicators throughout (per column).
+This can later be confirmed with a unique values check for each column.
 <br/>

 ### **Information on Rows and columns: column name, non-null count and dataypes**